cse4504-fl25-1-wustl/team-project-4504-xiaoyu-deyuan-jiaxi/README.md

   - `large_box_count`: Number of large boxes used
   - `custom_piece_count`: Number of custom/oversized pieces
   - Additional container counts (pallets, crates) in some tests
-- Generated `actual_output.json` contains the full detailed output but is deleted after passing tests
+- Temporary output files are created in-memory and deleted immediately after validation

 **Run the script:**